openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 1. Create and Distribute
 - Parse and analyze the resource and the target namespaces.
 - Create the resource based on `Resouce` field.
-- Replicate and distribute the resource, and set their `OwnerReference` to the `ResourceDistribution`.
+- Replicate and distribute the resource, and set their `OwnerReference` as the `ResourceDistribution`.

 2. Update and Synchronize
 - When `Resource` field is updated: